So you are interested in applying to Grinnell.

 - Official copy of your secondary/high school transcript with original stamp, signature, or seal

 Want to get a jump start on your application?
-Start your application early by submitting the Preliminary Application.
+Get your name into our database early and demonstrate your interest in Grinnell by submitting the Preliminary Application.
 The Preliminary Application is an optional part of the application process and allows you to receive more information about timelines, scholarships, events in your area, and the college search process.
-This application goes live during the summer of your senior year, and is available for submission through December of the same year.

 Portfolios for Art and Music